tensorush/Awesome-Jai-Programming/Jai-Private-Beta-Q&A.md

 ### Selective Module Compiling

-It would be helpful to compile only the modules that are being used from the internal and external libraries.
+It would be helpful to compile only the modules that are being used from both the internal and external libraries.
 This would require parsing everything, which can be fast, as opposed to type checking and code generation, which take longer.

 ### Meta-Program Checking Warnings

-While compiling a meta-program run to check the program with minimal compiler warnings.
+While compiling a meta-program runs to check the program with minimal compiler warnings.
 The warnings are implemented as a user-level library.

 As of now, some basic things are not checked for, though, such as implicit casts: